say

 動詞

-- ▪ (of a text or a symbolic representation) convey specified information or instructions the Act says such behaviour is an offence
+- ▪ (of a text or a symbolic representation) convey specified information or instructions the law says such behavior is an offense

-- ▪ enable a listener or reader to learn or understand something by conveying or revealing (information or ideas) I don't want to say too much her rise and fall says a lot about our brutal political system
+- ▪ enable a listener or reader to learn or understand something by conveying or revealing (information or ideas) I don't want to say too much the movie's title says it all

 - ▪ (of a clock or watch) indicate (a specified time) the clock says ten past two 同義詞

-- ▪ be asserted or reported they were said to be training freedom fighters it is said that she lived to over a hundred
+- ▪ be asserted or reported (often used to avoid committing the speaker or writer to the truth of the assertion) they were said to be training freedom fighters it is said that she lived to be over a hundred

-- ▪ present a consideration in favour of or excusing (someone or something) all I can say for him is that he's a better writer than some
+- ▪ present a consideration in favor of or excusing (someone or something) all I can say for him is that he's a better writer than some

-- ▪ utter the whole of (a speech or other set of words, typically one learned in advance) the padre finished saying the Nunc Dimittis 同義詞
+- ▪ utter the whole of (a speech or other set of words, typically one learned in advance) we say the Pledge of Allegiance each morning 同義詞

-- 2. assume something in order to work out what its consequences would be; make a hypothesis let's say we pay in five thousand pounds in the first year 同義詞
+- 2. assume something in order to work out what its consequences would be; make a hypothesis let's say we pay five thousand dollars in the first year 同義詞

 - ▪ used parenthetically to indicate that something is being suggested as possible or likely but not certain the form might include, say, a dozen questions